qtiuto/lua-for-android/README.md

   * **charValue**:

-      Convert one-character string to a an integer by its value,e.g.
+      Convert one-character string to an integer by its value,e.g.
       '\n'-> 10

       Usage:`charValue(on-character string)`